 INTRODUCTION

 Construction sites are inherently hazardous environments.
 To mitigate job-related risks, however, companies’ industry wide are increasingly turning to advanced safety technologies.
-The tech that’s on the rise: wearables.
+The technology that’s on the rise: wearables.
 Smart, wearable technology on construction sites can increase productivity, prevent injury and keep workers aware of situational hazards and their health.

 Head to toe wearables are the future of jobsite safety.
 Smart hard hats, watches, monitors and boots, augmented reality glasses, exoskeletons and wearable sensors not only enhance workplace safety, but also benefit businesses by providing critical lines of communication and actionable data collection.
 Of the potential solutions construction firms can implement, wearable devices offer a high level of user functionality and are among the most insightful.
 Equipped with sensors, GPS, heart-rate monitors, activity trackers, pressure, fall and gas detection, wearables can track a plethora of worker health and safety metrics.
 This data can in turn be used by companies to better address safety concerns across jobsites, before accidents or injuries occur.